chrodriguez/mo_backup/README.md

 ### Required attributes

-Te generate the backup configuration file you'll need to pass to the mo_backup_generate_model method a hash with the following attributes:
+To generate the backup configuration file you'll need to pass to the mo_backup_generate_model method a hash with the following attributes:

 * **id**: application id, the one that will be used to look for the